 The Produce Bin

-Reasons You Might Worry: Pesticides and Toxic Sludge
+Reasons You Might Worry: Pesticides and Toxins

 Despite overwhelming evidence that pesticides threaten human health, conventional farmers continue to rely on these chemicals, and few (if any) conventionally produced fruits and vegetables arrive at the grocery store without pesticide residues.
 The worst offenders are foods coming from other countries, where pesticides, including those banned in the United States, are still used routinely, and often at much higher levels than allowed here.